venugoapalreddy/biztalk-docs/his/core/sna-manager1.md

  SNA Manager also simplifies administrative tasks by providing wizards to step you through many of the more complicated tasks, such as configuring AS/400 connectivity, configuring 3270 display LUs, and creating a range of LUs.

 ## Open a Subdomain
-Before you can configure [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] components, open a subdomain. **Start Subdomain** is used to change  local SNA subdomain, remote SNA Subdomain, and Offline Configuration.
+Before you can configure [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] components, open a subdomain. <strong>Start Subdomain</strong> is used to change  local SNA subdomain, remote SNA Subdomain, and Offline Configuration.

 1. Start SNA Manager.